flomock/MarkovPatternTool/README.md

   $ MPT -p /home/user/csv/arabidopsis_thaliana.csv -k 0-3
 ```

-Options:
+**Options:**

-  -p, --path TEXT         Path to fasta, csv, or directory with multiple
+- -p, --path Path to fasta, csv, or directory with multiple files.  [required]
-                          files.  [required]
+- -n, --n_length INTEGER  Length of the resulting word.
-  -n, --n_length INTEGER  Length of the resulting word.
+- -k, --k_length INTEGER  Length of the analyzed tuples.
-  -k, --k_length INTEGER  Length of the analyzed tuples.
+- -f, --fasta             Necessary if path contains fasta-file which should be used.
-  -f, --fasta             Necessary if path contains fasta-file which should
+- -r, --recursiv          Uses also all subdirectories.
-                          be used.
+- --log                   Returns fold results with log scale.
+Easier interpretation of over-,under- occurrence.
-  -r, --recursiv          Uses also all subdirectories.
+- --filter                Filter out microsatellites
-  --help                  Show this message and exit.
+- --help                  Show this message and exit.